cbushdor/-MyDefaultValues4Vim/README.md

 endif
 ```

 For the time being this feature can be done *by hand* or when you open a file.
-There is a question asked for each new pluggin installed (or as long as *g:my_auto_< filename >* is not found in ~/.vimrc for instance now it is store in **~/.vim/plugged/-MyDefaultValues4Vim/mylibrary/MYVIMRC**).
+There is a question asked for each new pluggin installed (or as long as *g:my_auto_< filename >* is not found in memory for instance.
+For now on, it is store in **~/.vim/plugged/-MyDefaultValues4Vim/mylibrary/MYVIMRC**).
 Possible values are g:true for true or g:false for false.
 The value true load the module, false ignore it.
-It is mandatory to have that..
+It is mandatory to have that.

 # Modules

 These files were added in *vimrc* directory[^4].
-They have *_txt* extenstion.
+They have *_txt* extenstion previosly they were *.vim* this is now deprecated.

 * base_txt: added for test pupose.
 * DeleteTailingWS_txt: delete tring white spaces when file is save *:w* for i.e.